WickedBosnian/CarRental_App/README.md

 CarRental app allows users to reserve vehicles for clients.
 CarRental app also allows for creating and manging clients, vehicles, vehicle types and vehicle manufacturers.

+User documentation is included in the git files and can be regarded as sort of a manual for using the web app.

 ### Built With